Using the List Manager – Field Lists

 - Export List Name: export the list to .csv, .xls, or .txt formats.

 - Edit List Rules: return to list setup and change, add, or delete list criteria.

 From the List Manager, you have several options to work with the lists that have been created.
 You can view and perform the following actions for lists that you created or that other users created and shared with you.

-To reorder a list, use the grip icon to drag and drop the list into the preferred order.
+Use the grip icon to drag and drop the list into the preferred order.